nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:exclamation: Caution**<br>

 To use category autocompletion, make sure that `c/` is the last text you've entered into the command box.
-If there's any other text in front of `c/`, the autocompletion feature will be disabled.
+If there is any other text in front of `c/`, the autocompletion feature will be disabled.
 </div>

 ### Demonstration

-1. Enter `list c/` into the command box
+1. Enter `list c/` into the command box.
-2. A list of suggested categories appear in a popup above the command box
+2. A list of suggested categories appear in a popup above the command box.
 3. Navigate into the suggestion list using the `UP` arrow key and press `ENTER` on the desired category `Transportation`.
-4. This autocompletes the category name
+4. This autocompletes the category name.
-5. If you need to navigate out of the suggestion list, press the `DOWN` arrow key until the cursor returns to the command box
+5. If you need to navigate out of the suggestion list, press the `DOWN` arrow key until the cursor returns to the command box.

 ![FastTrack autocomplete_a1](images/demo/general/autocomplete_a1.png)
 ![FastTrack autocomplete_a2](images/demo/general/autocomplete_a2.png)

-1. Enter `list c/` into the command box
+1. Enter `list c/` into the command box.
-2. A list of suggested categories appear in a popup above the command box
+2. A list of suggested categories appear in a popup above the command box.
 3. If the desired category `Shopping` is the first suggestion in the list (the bottom-most suggestion), press `TAB` within the command box.
-4. This autocompletes the category name
+4. This autocompletes the category name.

 ![FastTrack autocomplete_b1](images/demo/general/autocomplete_b1.png)
 ![FastTrack autocomplete_b2](images/demo/general/autocomplete_b2.png)